cjustinas/BSW-Data-Course/chapter4.md

 xp: 100
 skills: 2
 ```
-The second task is to devide your data into two sets: one containing the dependent varaible that you want to predict, the other containing the features that will be used to predict the class of the dependent variable.
+The second task is to divide your data into two sets: one containing the dependent variable (if a person was born on Earth or Mars) that you want to predict, the other containing the features that will be used to predict the class of the dependent variable.

 `@instructions`
 1) Use the `drop` method on your data to delete the `home_planet` column.
 This will be assigned to the variable `x`